 Indications for Transplant

 Criteria have been established to help determine if a patient is a candidate for transplantation.
-The criteria explain the reasons for inclusion in, or exclusion from, pancreas and/or kidney transplantation.
+The criteria explain the reason for inclusion in, or exclusion from, liver transplantation.

 Criteria for liver transplantation:

 - Patients must have chronic irreversible liver disease that has not responded to other medical or surgical treatments.

 - Patients with certain types and stages of liver cancer are considered for transplantation on a case-by-case basis.

 - Patients with acute fulminant hepatic failure are considered for transplantation if it is determined they will not recover without a transplant.

 - Patients must qualify for and be able to tolerate major surgery.